-(4) Storage Requirements
+(4).
+Storage Requirements

-Storage areas for mercury and mercury compounds or mercury-bearing or mercury-contaminated waste items must meet the following conditions:
+Storage areas for cyanide and cyanide compounds or cyanide-bearing or cyanide contaminated wastes items must meet the following conditions:

-- (a) The storage area should be marked or delineated clearly by fencing, posts, or walls in order to limit access to it. - (b) A recording system on the condition of the storage area should be established, details of which shall include the observations, name of inspector, date inspected, etc. - (c) The dates when mercury and mercury-containing materials were placed in the storage area should be indicated on the container and duly recorded. - (d) The storage area should have adequate roof and walls to prevent rain water from reaching the mercury and mercury -containing material. - (e) There should be no cracks or openings of any kind in the containment floor or walls that could allow the flow of mercury outside the area. - (f) Floors of the storage area must be constructed of impervious material such as concrete or steel, and if the mercury is in liquid form, should be surrounded by a bund wall to contain spills. - (g) Visible warning signs and notices must be placed in conspicuous areas in the premises. - (h) Drainage facilities should be installed in premises where mercury and related compounds are used and handled to contain possible spillage or releases. - (i) Emergency showers and eyewash units with adequate water supply should be made available in premises where mercury and related compounds are used or handled. - (j) Fire-fighting facilities should be in place for use in case of fire(s). - (k) Access to mercury and its compounds should be restricted to those with adequate training for such purpose. - (1) A copy of the material Safety Data Sheet should always be available in the area. - (m) Segregation, adequate ventilation and ideal condition for storage of the chemical should be maintained in the area. - (n) Adequate security siting and access to the area should be ensured. - (o) Proper loading or unloading of containers should be observed. - (p) A workable emergency plan must be in place and implemented immediately in case of accidental spillage and other emergencies. - (q) Only trained personnel should be handling containers in storage as well as in the transport of such substances or mixtures.
+- (a) The storage area should be marked or delineated clearly by fencing, posts, or walls in order to limit access to it. - (b) A recording system on the condition of the storage area should be established, details of which shall include the observations, name of inspector, date inspected, etc. - (c) The dates when cyanide and cyanide-containing materials were placed in the storage area should be indicated on the container and duly recorded. - (d) The storage area should have adequate roof and walls to prevent rain water from reaching the cyanide and cyanide-containing material. - (e) There should be no cracks or openings of any kind in the containment floor or walls that could allow the flow or cyanide outside the area.

-(5) Management Requirements
+- (f) Floors of the storage area must be constructed of impervious material such as concrete or steel, and if the cyanide are in liquid form, should be surrounded by a bund wall to contain spills. - (g) Visible warning signs and notices must be placed in conspicuous areas in the premises. - (h) Drainage facilities should be installed in premises where cyanide and related compounds are used and handled to contain possible spillage or releases. - (i) Emergency showers and eyewash units with adequate water supply should be made available in premises where cyanide and cyanide compounds are used or handled. - (j) Fire-fighting facilities should be in place for use in case of fire(s). - (k) Access to cyanide and its compounds should be restricted to those with adequate training for such purpose. - (I) A copy of the material Safety Data Sheet should always be available in the area. - (m)Segregation, adequate ventilation and ideal condition for storage of the chemical should be maintained in the area. - (n)Adequate security siting and access to the area should be ensured. - (o) Proper loading or unloading of containers should be observed. - (p)A workable emergency plan must be in place and implemented immediately in case of accidental spillage and other emergencies. - (q)Only trained personnel should be handling containers in storage as well as in the transport of such substances or mixtures. - (5) Management Requirements

-A Mercury Management Plan must be submitted with the registration form to the Environmental Management Bureau of the Department.
-The objective of the management plan is to ensure that mercury is being managed in a manner that will eliminate or minimize its risks to people and the environment.
-Through the management plan, a premise will show that it has the necessary mechanisms to manage the raw materials or products so that they are used for their intended purposes and are not released to the environment.
-It will describe any manufacturing process that involve mercury and show a mass balance for the chemical.
+A Cyanide Management Plan must be submitted with the registration form to the Environmental Management Bureau of the Department.
+The objective of the management plan is to ensure that cyanide is being managed in a manner that will eliminate or minimize its risks to people and the environment.
+Through the management plan a premise will show that it has the necessary mechanisms to manage the raw materials or products so that they are used for their intended purposes and are not released to the environment.
+It will describe any manufacturing process and are not released to the environment.
+It will describe manufacturing process that involves cyanide and show a mass balance for the chemical.
 The plan will also contain information on the waste management practices and provide a description of all releases to all environmental media.
-An important aspect of the plan will be a description of the premises' waste minimization programs or pollution prevention programs.
-These programs should look for ways to minimize or eliminate the use of mercury in processes used at the premises.
-The details of the management plan will vary depending on the type of premise and the type of activity being conducted, which may include importing, packaging or manufacturing or whether the operator or owner is the end-user.
+An important aspect of the plan will be a description of the premises waste minimization programs or pollution prevention programs.
+These programs to look for ways to minimize or eliminate the use of cyanide in processes used at the premises.
+The details of the management plan will vary depending on the type of premises and the type of activity being conducted, which may include importing, packaging or manufacturing or whether the operator or owner is the end-user.
 Below is a general outline for the management plan.